 Could You Benefit from Filing a United States Anti-Terrorism Lawsuit?

 The current lawsuits against these global banks assert they are liable under the U.S. Anti-Terrorism Act, allowing claims against any person or entity which finances or provides material support to terrorists.
-If you were injured while in Iraq, you could potentially be entitled to seek compensatory damages which include economic losses, punitive damages, physical injury damages, extreme mental anguish, and pain and suffering.
+If you were injured while in Iraq or Afghanistan, you could potentially be entitled to seek compensatory damages which include economic losses, punitive damages, physical injury damages, extreme mental anguish, and pain and suffering.
 Your anti-terrorism lawyer could potentially seek compensatory and treble damages (triple the amount of compensatory damages).

 How an Anti-Terrorism Lawyer Could Help with a Free Claim Review